 Agosto had the opportunity recently to give back to the community through The Sanneh Foundation, a nonprofit that helps youth development and gender equity locally in St. Paul, and in Haiti.

-The Foundation sends mentors to schools and meets with the least likely students to graduate.
+The Foundation sends mentors to schools to meet with the students who are least likely to graduate.
 They tutor and mentor these kids to improve their grades and help them graduate.
-The program is growing, and they’re adding more schools in their program every year, and seeing a huge improvement in their grades.
+The program is growing, but they’re adding more schools in their program every year and seeing a huge improvement in their grades.

 And in Haiti, they have an after school program.
-The Sanneh Foundation helps develop the kids into leaders, teaching respect for one another, and equality.
+The Sanneh Foundation helps develop the kids into leaders by teaching the importance of respect and equality.
 The kids have to meet minimum grade requirements in order to go to the program, which offers incentive for the kids to stay in school and study hard.
 About 300 kids come every day for soccer coaching.
-Soccer is used as a “carrot” to get them there, and then the coaches teach them skills that they take off the field and have for life.
+Soccer is used as a “carrot” to get them there, and then the coaches teach them skills that they will then take off the field and have for life.

 The Sanneh Foundation was founded by Tony Sanneh from St. Paul.
 Coming from a single parent home, life was tough growing up.
 After years of dedicating himself to school and to his passion, soccer, the Minnesota Thunder signed him.
 Tony moved to Europe and played for club leagues.
 Going on to a very successful professional soccer career, he retired in 2011.
 Throughout his career, he had a desire to help kids from the inner city.
 That’s how the The Sanneh Foundation was born.